Biden to outline plan to curb coronavirus Delta variant as cases grow | Health

 Biden to outline plan to curb coronavirus Delta variant as cases grow

-(Adds White House and Fauci comments) By Steve Holland and Nandita Bose
+(Adds details from White House official) By Steve Holland, Jeff Mason and Nandita Bose

 The United States has recorded roughly 650,000 COVID-19 deaths and last week exceeded 40 million cases.
 Reuters data shows that more than 20,800 people have died in the United States from COVID-19 in the past two weeks, up about 67% from the prior two-week period.
 Hospitalizations have grown, with seven U.S. states - Alaska, Georgia, Hawaii, Idaho, Kentucky, Tennessee and Washington - reporting records this month.